On Wednesday, January 28, 2015 there will be intermittent fire alarm testing in Lauinger Library throughout the day.

 Special Collections Research Center Renovation

-The Special Collections Research Center on the fifth floor of Lauinger Library is undergoing an extensive renovation and expansion.
+The Booth Family Center for Special Collections on the fifth floor of Lauinger Library is undergoing an extensive renovation and expansion.
 The project started in March 2014 and the Center is due to reopen in the spring of 2015.
 This page is your home for all information about the project, including photo galleries, status updates and project details.

 The project is made possible entirely through the generous philanthropy of the Georgetown community, including leadership gifts from Suzanne Deal Booth and David G. Booth (P'2012), Barbara Ellis Jones (C'1974) and the Lauinger family.
 We are extremely grateful for their support.